-Heroic example: Otonashisuccessfully sends his friends that were in purgatory to find peace with themselves.
+Heroic example in Angel Beats!: Otonashi successfully sends his friends that were in purgatory to find peace with themselves.
 He then tells Tenshi to stay with him in that place which pretty much while in-character, is pretty much infuriating due to the fact that their goal was to go away from that place.
 Thankfully, that didn't work out.

 Bertolt and Reiner in Attack on Titan went through traumatic events which loved ones were eaten by Titans, yet intend to do the same thing to countless hundreds of innocent people.
 The motivation behind this still remains a mystery, although Reiner believes that if Eren comes with them and gives them his "coordinate" power, the Titans will no longer have to breach the walls.

-Bleach's Aizen tells Ichigo to abandon his arrogance, in spite of growing more obnoxious throughout his final fight with Ichigo.
-Not to mention his desire to become a god; with goals like that, he really can't call anyone arrogant.
+Aizen tells Ichigo to abandon his arrogance, in spite of growing more obnoxious throughout his final fight with Ichigo.
+Not to mention his desire to become a god; with goals like that, Aizen has no business calling anyone arrogant.

 Explored in Buso Renkin.
 The Hero Kazuki Muto believes turning into a homunculus is wrong as the person gives up his humanity yet he later turns into a "Viktor," a enhanced human who absorbs the energy of others.
 Kazuki is also supposed to eliminate the Homunculi yet he is also against murdering them.
 He gets called out several times by The Rival and eventually Kazuki decides he doesn't care about that.